pythonhealthdatascience/intro-open-sim/README.md

 #  An introduction to Discrete-Event Simulation (DES) using Free and Open Source Software

 > Work in progress.
-This is a STARS project being prepared for the [Operational Research Society 12th Simulation Workshop in 2025 (SW25)](https://www.theorsociety.com/ORS/ORS/Events/2025/Simulation-Workshop/SW25.aspx).
+This is tutorial was initially prepared for the [Operational Research Society 12th Simulation Workshop in 2025 (SW25)](https://www.theorsociety.com/ORS/ORS/Events/2025/Simulation-Workshop/SW25.aspx).
 It has been adapted from our [template repository](https://github.com/pythonhealthdatascience/stars-simpy-jupterlite) for sharing `simpy` models with JupyterLite.

 ## 🧑‍💻 1.
 Tutorial

-We being with two notebooks that introduce some basic concepts for creating DES in python:
+We begin with two notebooks that introduce some basic concepts for creating DES in python:

 * `01_sampling.ipynb`: Sampling from statistical distributions using `numpy`
 * `02_basic_simpy.ipynb`: Creating simple `simpy` DES models that make use of `numpy` sampling